Note: The links below will

 Orbital Maneuvering System engines to circularize their orbit.

-launch at went flawlessly.
+launch at KSC went flawlessly.
 Mission Control has confirmed External Tank separation,

 and all systems are performing as expected.